hashicorp/consul/website/source/docs/agent/options.html.md

      Time-To-Live caching of ACL policies.
 By default, this is 30 seconds.
 This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
 However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.
+This value needs to have the units as per the golang <a href="https://golang.org/pkg/time/#ParseDuration">time.ParseDuration</a> function, an example of 20 seconds would be "20s".

      * <a name="acl_role_ttl"></a><a href="#acl_role_ttl">`role_ttl`</a> - Used to control
      Time-To-Live caching of ACL roles.
 By default, this is 30 seconds.
 This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
 However, because the caches are not actively invalidated, ACL role may be stale up to the TTL value.
+This value needs to have the units as per the golang <a href="https://golang.org/pkg/time/#ParseDuration">time.ParseDuration</a> function, an example of 20 seconds would be "20s".

      * <a name="acl_token_ttl"></a><a href="#acl_token_ttl">`token_ttl`</a> - Used to control
      Time-To-Live caching of ACL tokens.
 By default, this is 30 seconds.
 This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
 However, because the caches are not actively invalidated, ACL token may be stale up to the TTL value.
+This value needs to have the units as per the golang <a href="https://golang.org/pkg/time/#ParseDuration">time.ParseDuration</a> function, an example of 20 seconds would be "20s".

      * <a name="acl_down_policy"></a><a href="#acl_down_policy">`down_policy`</a> - Either
      "allow", "deny", "extend-cache" or "async-cache"; "extend-cache" is the default.
 In the case that a